Global learning event to provide ideas, practices and strategies

 - take-away opportunities to improve teaching practice to increase social cohesion and cultural intelligence in students to help shape them into global citizens.

 Time: 8.30 am – 4.30 pm

-Location: in-person at Melbourne Convention and Exhibition Centre, 1 Convention Centre Place, South Wharf
+Location: Melbourne Convention and Exhibition Centre, 1 Convention Centre Place, South Wharf

 This event will be managed in line with COVID-Safe guidelines, for more information, see MCEC VenueSafe plan.

 MCEC provides direct access to the public car parking and is in close proximity to Southern Cross Station.
 We will provide directions and accessibility information prior to the event.
 To discuss your particular accessibility requirements, please contact Effie Kiriakakis at firstname.lastname@example.org